James5979/literate-devops-site/content/portfolio/kubernetes/pod.md

 +++
 title = "Pod"
-draft = false
-weight = 1
+description = "Kubernetes pods." draft = false weight = 1
 +++

-A Pod is the smallest unit of compute within a Kubernetes cluster.
+A `Pod` is the smallest unit of compute in a Kubernetes cluster.

+Each pod encapsulates one or more containers, and is accompanied by both metadata and a specification, containing all the necessary information to fully define an application.

 ## Create a pod {#create-a-pod}